NVIDIA/TensorRT-LLM/examples/falcon/README.md

 # Falcon

-This document shows how to build and run a Falcon model in TensorRT-LLM on both single GPU, single node multi-GPU and multi-node multi-GPU.
+This document shows how to build and run a Falcon model in TensorRT-LLM on single GPU, single node multi-GPU, and multi-node multi-GPU.

 ## Overview